Moveable Transactions Reform in Scotland

 • There will be an ability to take a new Statutory Pledge over high-value moveable project assets.

-• Where a project company is incorporated in Scotland, there will be an ability to take a new Statutory Pledge over its shares without the lender/security trustee or a nominee being registered in the company’s register of members.
-This will avoid existing concerns a security holder may have in relation to the Persons with Significant Control and National Security & Investment Act regimes, and otherwise from upfront registration.
+• Where a Project Co is incorporated in Scotland, fixed security can be taken by way of Statutory Pledge over its shares without the shares having to be transferred into the name of the lender/security trustee.
+This will avoid existing concerns relating to decommissioning liabilities, the Persons with Significant Control regime and National Security & Investment Act regime.

-• Fixed security can be taken over future rental income streams without supplemental assignations or notice being required on an ongoing basis.
-This will be particularly beneficial for assets such as shopping centres, industrial estates, multi-tenanted offices, buy-to-let portfolios or student accommodation.
+• Fixed security can be taken on Day 1 over present and future rental income streams or development documents without supplemental assignations or notice being required on an ongoing basis.
+This will be particularly beneficial for assets with a high turnover of tenants such as shopping centres, industrial estates, buy-to-let portfolios or student accommodation.

 • Tenants or development parties who continue, in good faith, to pay rental income or perform under the development documents will be protected, although simplified electronic notice can be used to prevent this.